diffux/diffux-core/README.md

                 --cropselector ".searchwrapper"
 ```

+In this example, if no element is found with a `searchwrapper` class on the
+page, the crop selector will be ignored and the snapshot will contain the
+entire page.

+If more than one element matches the crop selector, only the first one will be
+included in the snapshot image.

 ### `diffux-compare`

 Compare two snapshots (or any images for that matter) and outputs a diff if the